myPhysicsLab Documentation

 memo.memorize();

-(Note that we use 0.24 instead of 0.25 to get output every 0.25 seconds, because the underlying time step is 0.025 and numerical errors mean time is not always an exact multiple of 0.025.)
+(Note we use 0.24 instead of 0.25 to get output every 0.25 seconds, because the underlying time step is 0.025 and numerical errors mean time is not always an exact multiple of 0.025.)

 Here is output from running the above script in the Double Pendulum simulation.
 Time is in the first column.